xI-Mx-Ix/Velthoric-Docs/docs/06-working-with-constraints.md

 ## Other Common Constraints

-XBullet provides builders for all major Jolt constraints.
+Vortex Physics provides builders for all major Jolt constraints.
 Here are a few more common ones:

 *   **Fixed Constraint:** The "superglue" of constraints.
 It locks two objects together completely, allowing no relative movement or rotation.
 Use `createFixed()`.
 *   **Distance Constraint:** Keeps two points on two bodies at a specific distance, or within a min/max range.
 Perfect for ropes, chains, or rigid links.
 Use `createDistance().withDistanceRange(min, max)`.
 Its limits are also controlled by `SpringSettings`.